nttgin/BGPalerter/docs/configuration.md

 > If in config.yml monitorRPKI is enabled, you will receive alerts every time:
 >  * 103.21.244.0/24 is announced and it is not covered by ROAs, or the announcement is RPKI invalid;
 >  * AS13335 announces something that is not covered by ROAs, or the announcement is RPKI invalid;
->  * A prefix you announce used to be covered by a ROA but such ROA is no longer available (e.g. RPKI repositories past failures: [ARIN](https://www.arin.net/announcements/20200813/), [RIPE NCC](https://www.ripe.net/support/service-announcements/accidental-roa-deletion))
+>  * A prefix you announce used to be covered by a ROA but such ROA is no longer available (e.g., RPKI repositories past failures: [ARIN](https://www.arin.net/announcements/20200813/), [RIPE NCC](https://www.ripe.net/support/service-announcements/accidental-roa-deletion))

 Examples of alerts: